Our expertise >

 With its particularly fine engraving, this model is embellished using a special multi-colored ink screen printing.

-This exceptional bottle was designed by the firm Stranger & Stranger and created by Saverglass.
-It is a colorful tribute to the clear waters of the Grotta Azzurra in Capri, where Gallo spent his childhood in the shade of the bergamot trees.
-With its fluted design, the bottle is embellished with a full blue/green coating, while a set of two labels add the finishing touch.
+This exceptional bottle was designed by the award winning agency Stranger & Stranger and created by Saverglass, inspired by the Amalfi Coast Mediterranean sea, where Giuseppe Gallo is from.
+With its Roman column shaped design, the bottle is embellished with a full blue/green coating, while a set of two labels add the finishing touch.